CCC Race License

-To apply for a FIS race license, please complete the CCC FIS Race License Application and the FIS Athlete Declaration Form, and forward it by mail or fax, together with your cheque, VISA or MasterCard number to the Cross Country Canada National Office.
+To apply for a FIS race license, please complete the CCC FIS Race License Application and the FIS Athlete Declaration Form, and forward it by mail, fax, or email together with your cheque, VISA or MasterCard number to the Cross Country Canada National Office.
 Don't forget to included the expiry date and 3 digit card verification number (on back of the card).

 NEW: A copy of your Canadian Passport must accompany the form.

 By mail or in person: Cross Country Canada, 100 - 1995 Olympic Way, Canmore, AB, T1W 2T6